Care & Maintenance

 Clean the countertop daily with a soft white cloth and a neutral cleaner or household detergent such as Dove.
 Household cleaning products including Windex, Lysol Disinfectant and 409 can be used, but may leave a film.
 A solution of vinegar and water works great to remove streaking, smudges, and body oil.

 Granite countertops are generally sealed at the time of fabrication.
 Resealing is up to the individual.
 Manufacturers of impregnators recommend countertops to be resealed from 1 to every 4 years, or longer, depending on the application, the sensitivity of the individual, and the type of stone.
-Granite impregnators, cleaners and disinfectants are available at our office or can be ordered from this website.
+Granite impregnators, cleaners and disinfectants are available at our office or can be ordered from us.

 Spills should be wiped up immediately.
 Blot the spill with a clean paper towel.
 If the countertop stains, a poultice may need to be applied.
 See the Stain Removal guidelines that follow.
 Use the flat side of a razor blade for removing stuck on tape residue, dried paint, glue, dried food, etc.